KelvenH/Astro-Fly_Milestone_1/README.md

 - The subject chosen for this project is to be fun, engaging but also on an area where broad range of dramatic / exaggerated design elements can be employed and have relevance - as opposed to a more traditional retail site where these would be out of place (e.g. use of transitional effects, fonts, color palette).
 - Be proud of the final output!

-#### Business Goals (Fictional Scenario)
-Astro:Fly require a site which;
-- generates buzz and excitement to the general public and media
-- conveys image of a safe and ethical brand (despite the slight irony the service could have on planet earth / airspace)
-- provides prospective clients with summary of planned voyages tus leading to the registration of potential clientele

-#### Client Goals (Fictional Scenario)
-Site visitors are expected to fall into 1 of 3 categories;
-- media; the new service is expected to create attention due to this being an extreme niche service / limited rivals
-- general public; seeking latest information on the planned service such as timelines, what services will be offered and images
-- prospective clients; to whet the appetite for client base who would need to have pockets as deep as their enthusiasm for deep space!

 ### Scope - what's on the table for inclusion (or not)
-  - landing / home page - welcome, intro and flavour
+  - landing / home page - welcome, intro and enticement to remain on site
-  - detail of services - what, where, where.
+  - detail of services - what, where, how?
   - gallery - images
   - client registration (modal form)